Tips to help you stay safe in New Zealand

 The water safety code:

 - Be prepared.
-Learn to swim and survive and set rules for safe play in the water. always use safe and correct equipment. know the weather and water conditions before you get in.
+Learn to swim and survive and set rules for safe play in the water.
+Always use the safe and correct equipment. know the weather and water conditions before you get in.

 - Watch out for yourself and others.
 Always pay close attention to children you are supervising in or near water.
 Swim with others and in areas where lifeguards are present.